Bicycle Accident Attorney

-Bicyclists in Gwinnett County, Georgia, have a tough time staying safe and out of harm’s way.
+Bicyclists have a tough time staying safe and out of harm’s way even when they are following all the rules of the road and paying careful attention to the drivers around them.
 Texting and driving, speeding, drunk driving, and failing to yield the right of way are all bad driver habits that endanger vulnerable bicyclists.
 One bicyclist has died in Gwinnett County every year since 2013.
-If you or a loved one was recently injured in a bicycle accident, call the Gwinnett County bicycle accident lawyers at Dermer Appel Ruder.
+If you or a loved one was recently injured in a bicycle accident, call the Georgia bicycle accident lawyers at Dermer Appel Ruder.
 We can help you understand your rights and seek compensation for your damages.

 Most bicycle accidents happen when motor vehicle drivers aren’t paying enough attention to the road.
 Distracted driving can take a driver’s attention away from the road enough to miss a nearby or crossing bicyclist.
 Motorists ignoring the right of way rules and following dangerously close to bicycles can also cause wrecks.
 The following are some of the most common types of bicycle accidents:

-Some bicycle accidents aren’t from other drivers but from dangerous roadway conditions.
+Some bicycle crashes aren’t from other drivers but from dangerous roadway conditions.
 Bicyclists are prone to accidents due to roadway hazards such as potholes, loose gravel, sticks and debris in the road, and unsafe intersections and crosswalks.
 It is up to the city or other municipal entity to keep its roads well-maintained for drivers, bicyclists, and pedestrians.
 Failure to fix a hazard when the city, county or other municipality reasonably could have done so is negligence and may result in government liability.